Kadrian/para-std/README.md

 A paraglider can be described by a number of attributes.
 So far, different manufacturers use different attribute names.

-For example `Takeoff Weight` and `Weight in flight` are the same, just called differently.
+For example `Takeoff weight` and `Weight in flight` are the same, just called differently.

 That's what makes it hard for pilots to compare paragliders.
 That also means paraglider products are not easy to work with for computers.